Currency

 Locally based banks include Abu Dhabi Commercial Bank, Abu Dhabi Islamic Bank (ADIB), Dubai Islamic Bank, Emirates NBD, Mashreq, National Bank of Abu Dhabi, RAKBANK (National Bank of Ras Al Khaimah), and Union National Bank.

 Hours vary by bank but most are typically Saturday to Thursday from around 8 am to 1 or 2 pm.
-Bank close on Fridays.
-Branches at the shopping malls usually close around 9 pm.
+Banks close on Fridays.
+Branches at the shopping malls open later and usually close around 9 pm.

 HSBC, Mall of the Emirates